Infiniti envisioned its near future around series hybrids, now says they’re cut from the lineup

 Infiniti then said that it planned to lead the surge of new models in the second half of 2021 with a sedan based on the Q Inspiration concept.
 It would be followed in 2022 with a fully electric SUV based on the QX Inspiration concept, with a Qs Inspiration fastback concept arriving in 2023.
 The bulk of sales for the sedan and fastback were expected to be hybrids, at least initially.

-What was especially bold about the strategy was that Infiniti was putting a series-hybrid system (meaning the engine essentially functioned only as a generator) at the core, while acknowledging that it was technology for the transition to EVs.
+Infiniti's bold strategy would put a series-hybrid system (meaning the engine essentially functioned only as a generator) at the core, while acknowledging that it was technology for the transition to EVs.

 Infiniti QX Inspiration concept - 2019 Detroit auto show

-The tech would be based on Nissan’s e-Power but given a different name for Infiniti—definitely not using the word “hybrid”—but it would offer better mpg and lower emissions than any non-hybrid.
+The tech would be based on Nissan’s e-Power system but given a different name for Infiniti—definitely not using the word “hybrid.”
+It would offer better mpg and lower emissions than any non-hybrid.
 With relatively large battery packs for a hybrid, of 3.5 kwh to 5.1 kwh, and large electric motors at the front and rear axles, the new models would be able to eliminate the sudden, loud racing of the engine that can be an issue with series hybrids.
 Officials assured us that the 1.5-liter turbo-3 variable compression engine would never be heard more than distant wind or road noise.
-The system did still have to prove its mettle in highway driving which is typically a weakness for the layout.
+The system still had to prove its mettle in highway driving which is typically a weakness for the layout.

 All this built on statements from former Nissan CEO Hiroto Saikawa, who in 2018 said that every new Infiniti model appearing during or after 2021 would be either a series hybrid or a battery electric model.
-At the late 2019 event, officials clarified that after a redesigned QX60—happening right now—the new era would begin.
+At the late 2019 event, officials clarified that after a redesigned QX60, which is currently in the process of being launched, the new era would begin.

 Infiniti Q Inspiration concept